MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pnputil.md

 PnPUtil (PnPUtil.exe) is a command line tool that lets an administrator perform actions on [driver packages](../install/driver-packages.md).
 Some examples include:

-- Adds a driver package to the [driver store](../install/driver-store.md).
+- Adding a driver package to the [driver store](../install/driver-store.md).

-- Installs a driver package on the computer.
+- Installing a driver package on the computer.

-- Deletes a driver package from the driver store.
+- Deleting a driver package from the driver store.

-- Enumerates the driver packages that are currently in the driver store.
+- Enumerating the driver packages that are currently in the driver store.
 Only driver packages that are not in-box packages are listed.
 An *in-box* driver package is one which is included in the default installation of Windows or its service packs.

 ## Where can I download PnPUtil?